tverghis/bosh/README.md

 - Each cell has eight neighbors.
 - An Alive cell with fewer than two neighbors dies in the next generation.
 - An Alive cell with greater than three neighbors dies in the next generation.
-- A Dead cell with exactly three neighbors becomes Alive in the next generation.
+- A Dead cell with exactly three Alive neighbors becomes Alive in the next generation.